 Professor Lomonossoff says, “This development provides a platform for the development of diagnostic tools for this important family of plant viruses that cause enormous losses worldwide.”

-Key role for calcium
+Key role for calcium release in root development

 The role of calcium is well understood as a function of signalling between plants and symbiotic fungi that assist nitrogen fixation and phosphate uptake.